 A very rare space, in an unexpected place…

-The main path in The Claypits (known as ‘The Yellow Brick Road’) will be closed from 4th February until autumn 2019.
+The main path in The Claypits (known as ‘The Yellow Brick Road’) will be closed from 4th February until winter 2019.
 Find out more here.

 Just one mile from the hustle and bustle of the city centre lies the green space of Glasgow’s only inner-city Local Nature Reserve – The Claypits.

 Originally the home of a clay quarry used when the Forth & Clyde Canal was first built in the late 1700s, it was also the site of a foundry, glassworks and boat-building yard.
 These industries are long gone but the historic canal buildings, the oldest in Scotland, still dot the banks.

 The Claypits is a beautiful parkland in the heart of the city.
 Roe deer roam the reserve and many bird species can be found, from peregrine falcons to whitethroat warblers and a host of waterfowl – even the elusive water rail.
 In surrounding communities, For the 75,000 people who live within a 20-minute walk (or just a few minutes’ cycle) of The Claypits, it’s an important green space to explore nature by boot or bike.

 Over the last few years, Scottish Canals, with Glasgow City Council and Friends of Possilpark Greenspace, have worked together to safeguard The Claypits’ future by having it protected as a Local Nature Reserve.
 They’ve also secured funding to support the sensitive development of the site in partnership with the local community.
 In 2018, the project took home a Living Waterways Award for the community engagement work involved in creating an oasis of greenspace in the heart of North Glasgow.